galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/faqs/remaining_human_sequences.md

 contributors: [EngyNasr]
 ---

 We see a lot that Kraken tends to assign many reads to human, despite they do not map to human genome.
-Due to resemblance between organisms and the limited species coverage of k2 DBs sometimes does happen that reads corresponding to higher organisms get mapped to humans.
-It was a very severe problem for the standard DB, because yeast genes were mis-assigned to human.
+Due to resemblance between organisms and the limited species coverage of Kraken databases sometimes does happen that reads corresponding to higher organisms get mapped to humans.
+It was a very severe problem for the standard databases, because yeast genes were mis-assigned to human.